 The membership of Rapidan Camps now consists of approximately 100 families, mostly from Virginia, Maryland, and Washington, DC.

-If you would like a copy of our history prepared by Treasurer David Heiby for our fifth anniversary, please contact Tom Jones at the address at the bottom of the page.
+If you would like a copy of our history prepared by Treasurer David Heiby for our fiftieth anniversary, please use the contact address at the bottom of the page.